-- a) name of Education Provider - b) student's name - c) student ID number - d) student's date of birth - e) student's sex - f) student's mailing address in Australia and email details - g) name of the approved course of study or clinical training being undertaken by the student - h) the date on which the student started the approved course of study or clinical training - i) the date on which the student is expected to complete the approved course of study or clinical training - j) for students that have completed or otherwise ceased to be enrolled in the approved course of study or clinical training, the date of the completion or cessation, and - k) the reason why the student completed or otherwise ceased to be enrolled in the approved course of study or clinical training.
+- a) name of Education Provider - b) student's name - c) student ID number - d) student's date of birth - e) student's sex - f) student's mailing address in Australia and email details - g) name of the approved course of study or clinical training being undertaken by the student - h) the date on which the student started the approved course of study or clinical training - the date on which the student is expected to complete the approved course of study or clinical training - j) for students that have completed or otherwise ceased to be enrolled in the approved course of study or clinical training, the date of the completion or cessation, and - k) the reason why the student completed or otherwise ceased to be enrolled in the approved course of study or clinical training.

-Instances where someone raises a complaint or expresses a concern regarding a health care practitioner are referred to as "notifications."
-The university is responsible for student notifications, whereby AHPRA will be informed about any issues that could jeopardise public safety.
-Additionally, it is crucial for Federation University physiotherapy students to recognise their responsibility in notifying AHPRA if there are any factors that might impact their ability to safely practice physiotherapy.
-Successful completion of the course mandates registration with the AHPRA Physiotherapy Board, a prerequisite for obtaining a licence to practice as a physiotherapist.
+Instances where someone raises a complaint or expresses a concern about a health care practitioner are called "notifications."
+The university is responsible for student notifications, by which AHPRA will be informed about any issues that could jeopardise public safety.
+Furthermore, it is crucial for Federation University physiotherapy students to recognise their responsibility in notifying AHPRA if there are any factors that might impact their ability to practice physiotherapy safely.
+Successful completion of the course requires registration with the AHPRA Physiotherapy Board, a prerequisite to obtain a licence to practice as a physiotherapist.